gortibaldik/beautiful-sat-solver/README.md

 ### Run in docker container

 1. Build the base image for the docker container `scripts/build_base_image.sh`
-2. Build the infrastructure `docker-compose build --no-cache`
+2. Build the frontend image for the docker container `scripts/build_frontend.sh`
-3. Start containers: `docker-compose up -d`
+3. Start containers: `docker-compose up -d --force-recreate --build`

 ### Run development server for both frontend and backend